fei0324/NEOviz/README.md

 ## Installation

 For orbit propagation (the /orbit_propagation directory), the code is tested with Python 3.11 and Ubuntu 22.04.4.
+Note that some of the dependencies of `adam_core` are currently only available on Linux, so a Linux distribution is highly recommended for this part of the computation.
 You can download or clone the repository and install the required packages.
-If you use `conda`, a fresh environment can be created as followws:
+If you use `conda`, a fresh environment can be created as follows:

 ```shell
 conda create -n propagate_obits_py311 python=3.11